CMC’s Federal School Code is 004506.

 Glenwood Springs, CO 81601

-See our quick and indexed source of information at coloradomtn.edu/financial-aid.
+See our indexed source of information at coloradomtn.edu/financial-aid.

 Financial aid is money that is given or loaned to enrolled students to help them pay for school expenses, including tuition and fees, room and board, books and supplies, and transportation.
 This money can be in the form of: